ibtisam14/AI-product-copilot/data/faq.md

 ## Are they water resistant?
 Yes, rated IPX5 — suitable for workouts and rain.

+## Is it available in stock?
+Yes, Wireless Earbuds Z is available in stock.

+## What is the price?
+Price: 149.99 USD.

 ---

 # 4K Action Camera Pro